metacommunities/metacommunities/publications/sss_dec2015/log.md

 -

+## Mon Feb 29 09:06:32 GMT 2016

+- over the weekend, did some of the actor graphs -- pretty much the same pattern -- 90% of actors trigger less than 5 events.
+Which is not to say that they are not doing something elsewhere, just not on Github
+- need to merge analysis/actor_copying to get these graphs in ..

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon